Trevor Holmes

-John Trevor Holmes (born 16 November 1939) is a former English first-class cricketer.
+John Trevor Holmes (16 November 1939 – 26 November 2022) was an English first-class cricketer.
 Born in Holmfirth, Yorkshire, he played as a right-handed batsman and wicket-keeper for Somerset.

 Holmes made a single first-class appearance for the team, during the 1969 season, against the touring West Indians.
 Holmes scored a duck in the first innings in which he batted, and 8 runs in the second, as Somerset lost the match by a wide margin.
 According to one account, Holmes' selection for Somerset was "on the strength of a 2nd XI match at Pontypridd and typical surge of enthusiasm from the current coach, Bill Andrews".